ssanj/Shortbread/README.markdown

 #Configuration options

   The following are the configuration options and defaults defined for Shortbread.
 You can override any options you wish.
-If you change any configuration after loading the project into sbt, be sure to `reload`.
+Be sure to `reload` if you change any configuration options.

 *Name of the scripts directory*
     def scriptDirectoryName = "scripts"

-*Location of the files exercising the javascript under test*
+*Location of the test files* [default -> src/test/webapp/scripts]
     def testScriptPath: Path = sourceDirectoryName / testDirectoryName / webappDirectoryName / scriptDirectoryName

-*Files that contain the javascript tests*
+*Files that contain the QUnit tests*
     def scriptFiles = "*.html"

 *The set of files that are executed*